-BIM 101.
-What is BIM in Architecture and Construction?
+BIM Definition & Meaning.
+What is BIM in construction?

 Building Information Modeling (BIM) is becoming more and more critical in modern-day construction.
 In many regions, it’s becoming mandatory to ensure that the construction process of any object is efficient and effective at all of the construction stages, from planning and design up to the actual building process.